tytydraco/yessleep/out/Theres_a_god_in_space_and_it_wont_let_me_die.md

 Phoebe walked up to the glass and pressed her hand against it. she mumbled something that i couldn’t hear then walked up to the button.

-We watched as the airlock door sealed, the room decompress, then open into the dark abyss of space.
+We watched as the airlock door sealed, the room decompressed, then open into the dark abyss of space.
 We watched on as it swallowed Manny’s body.
 He was gone now, out of sight, out of mind.

 The next few days went by, me and phoebe didn't talk much but there was a mutual understanding that we didn’t want to.
 We stopped sharing meals together and one day I walked past the room with the cryo pods to find lights on.
 Phoebe was standing there, as I walked in she turned her head towards me.